rogergheser/ChessVision/README.md

 Please note that the system's main weakness is the RANSAC board localisation.
 To address the issue of too many lines being in the image I leveraged background removal by [rembg](https://github.com/danielgatis/rembg).
 If the system fails try taking better shots of the image by changing the angle.
 Having a clean and realiable background leads to faster inference.

+## ChessVision
+The purpose of this project is to parse a complete chess game from a video.
+To tackle this problem I addressed the simpler issue of chess position recognition by exploiting a pre-trained model by Georg Wölflein et al. and fine tuning.

+The repo suggests taking a picture of the starting position from both sides.
+I deemed the results to be unsatisfactory, thus repeating the process with a larger pool of images.
+To ease the process of obtaining labels (FENs) for positions, I took pictures of chess games and parse the FEN directly from the PGN.

+The dataset will be made publicly available, it consists of pictures taken from both perspectives (white and black) move-by-move of famous chess games, including:
+* Morphy's Opera Game
+* Alekhine - Nimzowitsch (1930)
+* Tal - Hjartarson 1987

 # Installation
 To run the project I suggest using python 3.8.
 ```bash